Rainymood/rainymood.github.io/_pages/about.md

 ---

 # Hi.
 I'm Jan.

-I'm a product-oriented full-stack data scientist/machine learning engineer that loves explaining difficult concepts using simple images.
-I work mainly in Python and JavaScript and have experience building full-stack digital products.
+I help companies make sense of their data.

+I do this through a combination of data science, machine learning, behavioral insights, and product design.

+The best way to describe me would be a product-focused full-stack data scientist (machine learning engineer).

+I love programming in Python and JavaScript and love to tinker in new technologies such as Go and Haskell.

 <img src="/assets/images/bio-photo4.jpg" style="max-height: 400px">